-If the installation uses the primary domain for the account
+If the installation uses the main domain for the account

-If the installation is reachable via the primary domain for the web hosting account (the one e.g. mentioned on invoices from us), you’ll find its files in the folder
+If the installation is reachable via the main domain for the web hosting account (the one e.g. mentioned on invoices from us), you’ll find its files in the folder

 public_html on the account.
 Therefore, you may restore that specific folder using our tool Acronis Backup according to these instructions.

 If the installation uses an addon domain or a subdomain on the account

 If you, on the other hand, have installed WordPress on an addon domain or a subdomain on your account, you need to doublecheck what folder the installation recides in.
 To check this, do the following: